SarvarKh/ofn-wiki/Releasing.md

 ## How to make a release :spiral_notepad: :white_check_mark:

+### Notify translators
-* It's useful for translators to know when a release will happen so they can translate the latest entries for the new release.
-So, please notify translators in [#translations](https://openfoodnetwork.slack.com/messages/CFU9N7TGB/) that a new release will be prepared.
+It's useful for translators to know when a release will happen so they can translate the latest entries for the new release.
+So, please **notify translators in [#translations](https://openfoodnetwork.slack.com/messages/CFU9N7TGB/) that a new release will be prepared**.
 If you can, do this a couple of days before preparing the release so that when you prepare the release the translations are all ready to go.
 Below you will find how to set a slack auto reminder to do this automatically for next time.

+### Pull translations in
-* Check for a [Transifex pull request](https://github.com/openfoodfoundation/openfoodnetwork/pulls?utf8=%E2%9C%93&q=is%3Apr+is%3Aopen+head%3Atransifex) and merge it.
+Check for a [Transifex pull request](https://github.com/openfoodfoundation/openfoodnetwork/pulls?utf8=%E2%9C%93&q=is%3Apr+is%3Aopen+head%3Atransifex) and merge it.
 After merging the pull request, delete the `transifex` branch.

-* Download all current translations from Transifex with the [Transifex client](https://github.com/openfoodfoundation/openfoodnetwork/wiki/Internationalisation-(i18n)#transifex-client) and add them to the master branch.
+Download all current translations from Transifex with the [Transifex client](https://github.com/openfoodfoundation/openfoodnetwork/wiki/Internationalisation-(i18n)#transifex-client) and add them to the master branch.
   ```sh
   git checkout master
   git pull upstream master